About the Temerty Faculty of Medicine at the University of Toronto

 The University of Toronto will consider your application if you have completed a graduate program or are enrolled in the final year of a graduate program.

-If you do not complete your graduate degree requirements by June 30 in the proposed year of entry, you will not be considered; this policy is strictly enforced.
+If you will not complete your graduate degree requirements by June 30 in the proposed year of entry, you will not be considered; this policy is strictly enforced.
 Applicants who do not provide an expected date of degree completion or who re-classify into another graduate program will also not be considered.

 Our MD Program values a diverse applicant pool with students from all academic backgrounds.
 To acknowledge the academic challenge of undertaking graduate work, applicants pursuing graduate degrees will receive credit for their accomplishments during the file review process.